#435: PyPI Security Transcript

 52:05 And it's like, this is what governments use, companies use, and auditors use to say, we are adhering to the best practices.

-52:13 Because if you had a security vulnerability reported to your company because you weren't using 2FA, auditors will say, well, why not?
+52:13 Because if you had a security vulnerability reported to your company because you weren't using 2FA, you know, auditors will say, well, why not?

 52:26 Yeah.